laktak/extrakto/README.md

 When you work in tmux you often copy and paste text from the current buffer.
 With extrakto you can fuzzy find your text instead of selecting it by hand.

-- press `prefix + e` to extract url and path tokens to be copied to the clipboard
+- press `prefix + e` to extract words to be copied to the clipboard
 - press `prefix + tab` to extract words and insert them to the current pane

 Requires Python 2/3 and [fzf](https://github.com/junegunn/fzf).
 Supports Linux (xclip) and macOS (pbcopy) clipboards.